 Want to know what the Four Seasons experience is like?
 Read my review of the Four Seasons Hotel Ritz Lisbon.

-Best Day Trip – Colonia de Sacramento, Uruguay
+Four Days in Buenos Aires?
+Take a Day Trip to Colonia de Sacramento, Uruguay

 Taking a day trip from Buenos Aires to Uruguay is a simple matter of jumping on a ferry across the Rio de la Plata.
 The ferry takes you to the quaint town of Colonia de Sacramento.